PhishPhillet/phishphillet/docs/_posts/2023-09-08-confidential-phish.md

 own charm:

 - The consignment of the consignment is a consignment?
-- This is not about royalty; it deals with a lesser president.
+- This is not about royalty; it deals with a lesser rank: president.
 But he was deposed and is in house arrest.
 Close enough, don't you think?
 - However, there was a real military coup in Gabon.
 On August 30, President Ali Bongo Ondimba was removed from power.